 Floating Fly Lines

 Floating fly lines are by far the most versatile and popular type.
-As their name implies, floating lines float on or near the water’s surface.
-This floating action is a result of tiny air bubbles trapped within the fly line coating.
+As their name implies, they float on or near the water’s surface.
+This floating action is a result of tiny air bubbles trapped within its coating.